DLR-AMR/t8code/scripts/README.md

 The purpose of the indentation scripts is to help t8code developers to indent their code according to the t8code [indentation guidelines](https://github.com/DLR-AMR/t8code/wiki/Coding-Guideline#indentation).
 Please read these guidelines before using these scripts.

-#### t8indent.sh
+#### indent.sh

 Apply this script to a `.c`, `.cxx`, `.h` or `.hxx` file to indent it according to the guidelines.
 You can also provide a list of files and all will get indented.

 This script uses the `clang-format` program with t8code specific settings.
-Sometimes `t8indent.sh` does produce undesired results.
+Sometimes `indent.sh` does produce undesired results.
 Therefore, after indenting use `git add -p` or similar to check all changes before committing.
 You can protect code lines from being changed by the script by enclosing them in `/* clang-format off */` and `/* clang-format on */` comments.

-#### internal/t8indent_ignore.sh
+#### internal/indent_ignore.sh

-A list of files that will be ignored by `t8indent.sh`.
+A list of files that will be ignored by `indent.sh`.

 #### check_if_file_indented.sh

-Check for a single source file whether it is indented according to `t8indent.sh`.
+Check for a single source file whether it is indented according to `indent.sh`.

 #### check_if_all_files_indented.sh